-The Office of Professional Admissions, part of the Office of Graduate and Professional Admissions, assists with admission and provides advisement, registration and related services to certificate, associate degree, adult baccalaureate, and post-baccalaureate students.
+The Office of Professional Admissions, part of the Office of Graduate and Professional Admissions, assists with admission and financial aid-related services for applicants to certificate, associate degree, adult baccalaureate, and post-baccalaureate programs.
 The staff is committed to serving the diverse needs of learners who are preparing for new careers, looking for job advancement, returning to the classroom to expand their knowledge in specialized areas, seeking to complete their education, or engaging in academic pursuits for their enrichment and enjoyment.
 Applicants are evaluated from a holistic perspective in the context of opportunities they have been afforded and challenges they have faced.

 The primary admissions requirement for students in professional programs is graduation from high school or a General Educational Development (GED) Equivalency Diploma.
-Other criteria may include SAT or ACT scores, completion of the Accuplacer examination, and a personal interview.
+Other criteria may include SAT or ACT scores and a personal interview.
 For those applying to one of the Allied Health Programs, a Test of Essential Academic Skills (TEAS) may also be required.
 Associate degree program requirements vary.
 Most programs require at least a 2.5 GPA and some prerequisite coursework.
-On occasion, the Accuplacer requirement is waived.

 Students who have previously attended a college or university must accept these transfer regulations to be accepted for certificate or degree programs.
 Associate degree students may transfer up to 30 credits from another college but must complete at least one-half of the major requirements at Mercyhurst.